Menstrual cycle: Ovarian cycle

 Between menarche and menopause the ovaries regularly alternate between luteal and follicular phases during the monthly menstrual cycle.
 Stimulated by gradually increasing amounts of estrogen in the follicular phase, discharges of blood flow stop and the uterine lining thickens.
 Follicles in the ovary begin developing under the influence of a complex interplay of hormones, and after several days one, or occasionally two, become dominant, while non-dominant follicles shrink and die.
 About mid-cycle, some 10–12 hours after the increase in luteinizing hormone, known as the LH surge, the dominant follicle releases an oocyte, in an event called ovulation.

 After ovulation, the oocyte lives for 24 hours or less without fertilization, while the remains of the dominant follicle in the ovary become a corpus luteum – a body with the primary function of producing large amounts of the hormone progesterone.
 (Note: Progesterone levels exceed those of estrogen (estradiol) by a hundred-fold.)
 Under the influence of progesterone, the uterine lining changes to prepare for potential implantation of an embryo to establish a pregnancy.
 The thickness of the endometrium continues to increase in response to mounting levels of estrogen, which is released by the antral follicle (a mature ovarian follicle) into the blood circulation.
 Peak levels of estrogen are reached at around day thirteen of the cycle and coincide with ovulation.
 If implantation does not occur within about two weeks, the corpus luteum degenerates into the corpus albicans, which does not produce hormones, causing a sharp drop in levels of both progesterone and estrogen.
 This drop causes the uterus to lose its lining in menstruation; it is around this time that the lowest levels of estrogen are reached.

 In an ovulatory menstrual cycle, the ovarian and uterine cycles are concurrent and coordinated and last between 21 and 35 days, with a population average of 27–29 days.
-Although the average length of the human menstrual cycle is similar to that of the lunar cycle, there is no causal relation between the two.
+The average length of the human menstrual cycle is similar to that of the lunar cycle.
+Some studies have suggested that the menstrual cycle is synchronized with the lunar cycle, though the mainstream view is that they are unrelated.